-- ENABLE_FIPS_MODE - NSS_DB_PASSWORD
+- ENABLE_FIPS_MODE - NSS DB PASSWORD

-To perform a silent installation, use the following steps:
+To perform a silent installation:

 - 1 Download the installation files from the Downloads website. - 2 Log in as root to the server where you want to install Sentinel or Collector manager or Correlation engine. - 3 Specify the following command to extract the install files from the tar file: